-Having graduated in Economics and Industrial Organization in Switzerland, I specialised in Systemic Psychology with Paul Watzlawick and John Weakland at the Palo Alto Mental Research Institute, and at Stanford University, going on to gain a Ph.D. in Expressive and Art Therapies at the University of Ljubljana.
+After graduating in Economics and Industrial Sciences in Switzerland, I specialised in Systemic Psychology in Palo Alto, at the Mental Reasearch Institute with Paul Watzlawick and John Weakland, and at Stanford University.
+I obtained a Doctorate in Psychology at the University of Ljubljana.

-I remained in the United States for several years.
-First at Palo Alto, working in Paul Watzlawick, John Weakland and Richard Fish’s team at the Mental Research Institute.
-Then in San Francisco, where I furthered my studies in Ericksonian hypnosis, systemic therapy and family therapy.
-There, I also developed an interest in Dr Kubler Ross’s research on death and terminal illness, which led me to study and work with her in Virginia.
+I stayed in the United States for a few years.
+First in Palo Alto, working at the Mental Research Institute in the team of Paul Watzlawick, John Weakland and Richard Fish.
+Then in San Francisco, where I studied Ericksonian hypnosis, systemic therapy and family therapy, and took an interest in the research on death and terminal illnesses of Dr Kubler Ross, with whom I studied and collaborated in Virginia.

 Back in Europe, in Ljubljana, I obtained a doctorate in Psychology, specialising in psychosomatics and family constellations, translating from German into Italian some works by Bert Hellinger and other German-speaking authors.

 In recent years I have deepened my studies in theology and Eastern philosophies.
 I have a doctorate in Hinduist studies and a master’s degree in Theology from the Faculty of Theology of Lugano.
 I am currently completing a Master in Islamic Theology at Middlesex University in London and Buddhist studies at the Than Hsiang Centre in Malaysia.